Childcare Voucher Program

 - Student is using childcare in the state of Arizona.

-- The Office of the Dean of Students will verify student eligibility and financial aid status.
+- The Lumberjack CARE Center will verify student eligibility and financial aid status.

 - Eligible students may be asked to provide additional information when the student’s spouse or partner is also an NAU student.